zhaozg/lua-openssl/README.md

 _code_ can pass to openssl.error() to get more error information.

   All SSL object IO operation methods return nil or false when fail or error.
-When nil returned, it followed by 'ssl' or 'syscall', means SSL layare or system layer error.
-When false returned, it followed by 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept', that means you should do some SSL operation.
+When nil returned, it followed by 'ssl' or 'syscall', means SSL layer or system layer error.
+When false returned, it followed by number 0, 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept'.
+Numnber 0 means SSL connection closed, others means you should do some SSL operation.

-  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will alao clear error stacks after get last error code.
+  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will also clear error stacks after get last error code.

 #B.  Example usage